wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

 updated: 2016-03-19 04:34:00 +0600
 tags: [Objective-C, NSArray, Literals, Nil, Safety]
 ---
-While Swift is a new panacea an a go-to solution for all things programming, we still have to maintain our years'-old Objective-C codebases.
+While Swift is a new panacea and a go-to solution for all things programming, we still have to maintain our years'-old Objective-C codebases.
 And that comes with a bag of old problems, which every Objective-C programmer has encountered once in their life.

 Consider an `NSArray`.
 Capable of containing any object type, it does not handle `nil` all that well.
 Constructing an `NSArray` of objects using an array literal like this:

 {% highlight objc %}
 NSArray *arr = @[object1, object2, object3];
 {% endhighlight %}

 is concise and convenient, but it comes with a cost.
 If any of the object references is actually `nil`, we'll have a crash in our hands.
 We don't really want this to happen, right?
 <!--more-->

 # The Problem